Wilhelm Martin Leberecht de Wette

-Wilhelm Martin Leberecht de Wette (12 January 1780 – 16 June 1849) was a German theologian and biblical scholar.
+Wilhelm Martin Leberecht de Wette (12 January 1780 – 16 June 1849) was a German Lutheran theologian and biblical scholar.

 Life and education

-Wilhelm Martin Leberecht de Wette was born on 12 January 1780 in Ulla (now part of the municipality of Nohra), Thuringia, where his father was a pastor.
+Wilhelm Martin Leberecht de Wette was born on 12 January 1780 in Ulla (now part of the municipality of Nohra), Saxe-Weimar, where his father was a pastor.
 As a boy, he was sent to the gymnasium at the nearby city of Weimar.
 Here he was much influenced by Johann Gottfried von Herder, who frequently examined at the school.
 In 1799, de Wette entered the University of Jena to study theology, his principal teachers being J. J. Griesbach and H. E. G. Paulus.
-By the time he submitted his dissertation in September 1804, he was in regular contact at Jena with Jakob Friedrich Fries and Karl David Ilgen, who perhaps led him to his contact with Johann Severin Vater, a scholar whose work he both admired and, in some respects, duplicated independently.
+By the time he submitted his doctoral dissertation in 1805, he was in regular contact at Jena with Jakob Friedrich Fries and Karl David Ilgen, who perhaps led him to his contact with Johann Severin Vater, a scholar whose work he both admired and, in some respects, duplicated independently.
 He became a Privatdozent at Jena after completing his doctorate degree.

-In 1807, de Wette became a professor of theology at Heidelberg, where he came under the influence of Jakob Friedrich Fries (1773–1843), whose hiring he helped arrange (as well as that of Paulus).
+In 1807, de Wette became a professor of theology at Heidelberg, where he came under the influence of Jakob Friedrich Fries, whose hiring he helped arrange (as well as that of Paulus).
 In 1810, was transferred to a similar chair in the newly founded Friedrich Wilhelm University in Berlin, where he became friendly with Friedrich Schleiermacher.
 He was, however, dismissed from Berlin in 1819 on account of his having written a letter of consolation to the mother of Karl Ludwig Sand, the murderer of August Friedrich Ferdinand von Kotzebue.
-A petition in his favour presented by the senate of the university was unsuccessful, and a decree was issued not only depriving him of the chair, but also banishing him from the Prussian kingdom.
+A petition in his favour presented by the senate of the university was unsuccessful, and a decree was issued not only depriving him of the chair, but also banishing him from the Kingdom of Prussia.

 De Wette retired to Weimar, where he occupied his leisure in the preparation of his edition of Martin Luther and in writing the romance Theodor oder die Weihe des Zweiflers (1822), in which he describes the education of an evangelical pastor.
 He began preaching, at which he proved to be very popular.
 In 1822, he accepted the chair of theology in the University of Basel, which had been reorganized four years before.
 Though his appointment had been strongly opposed by the orthodox party, De Wette soon won for himself great influence both in the university and among the people generally.
 He was admitted a citizen and became rector of the university, which owed to him much of its recovered strength, particularly in the theological faculty.

 Marriages and family

-De Wette married three times, first with Eberhardine Boye, then Henriette, née Frisch, widowed Beck, the mother of Charles Beck, and the third time in 1833 Sophie, née Streckeisen, widow of the Berne pastor Abraham Rudolf von May.
+De Wette married three times; first in 1805 to Eberhardine Boye, then in 1809 to a widow, Henriette Beck, the mother of Charles Beck, and the third time in 1833 to Sophie Streckeisen, widow of the Berne pastor Abraham Rudolf von May.